MdelaPuente/instantaneous_interface_spheres_f/README.md

 ## About The Project

-A small Fortran program to calcultate Instantaneous Liquid Interfaces proposed by [Willard and Chandler](https://doi.org/10.1021/jp909219k) in spherical geometries (water droplets or cavities).
-The code generates a quasi-uniformly paved spherical grid with a [Fibonacci lattice](https://arxiv.org/pdf/0912.4540), which should be accurate enough for most applications (provided that the spacing be small enough).
+A small Fortran program to calcultate Instantaneous Liquid Interfaces as proposed by [Willard and Chandler](https://doi.org/10.1021/jp909219k) in spherical geometries (water droplets or cavities).
+The code generates a quasi-uniformly paved spherical grid with a [Fibonacci lattice](https://arxiv.org/pdf/0912.4540), which should be accurate enough for most applications (provided that the spacing between grid points be small enough).
 It then looks for the half density iso-surface along the directions spanned by the Fibonacci sphere from a fixed or mobile position (referred to as the center of mass COM, although it does not need to correspond to a real COM).

 <p align="right">(<a href="#top">back to top</a>)</p>